dalalaljassem/dalalaljassem/README.md

 🔭 I talk to computers, create games, create apps, and love creating projects in general

-🚀 I’m currently working as a mentor for game development
+🚀 Interested in game and ios development

 👩🏻‍💻 I'm a Computer Engineer

-🌱 I love matcha, and coffee, anything caffeinated really 🍵
+🌱 I love matcha, coffee and anything caffeinated 🍵

 <!--
 **dalalaljassem/dalalaljassem** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.